h01ger/piuparts/README.txt

 * "sections" defaults to sid and defines which sections should be processed in master-slave mode.
 Each section defined here has to have a section with the section specific settings explained below.
 The first section defined should always be sid, because the data from first section a package is in is used for the source package html report.

-==== section specific configuration

-The section specific settings will be reloaded each time a section is being run.
-All these keys can be specified in the [global] section, too, and will serve as defaults for all other sections (overriding the builtin defaults).

 * "master-host" is the host where the master exists.
 The slave will give this host to ssh.
 This option is mandatory.

 * "master-user" is the username of the master.
 The slave will log in using this username.
 This option is mandatory.

 * "master-directory" is the directory where the master keeps its files.
 Can be relative to the master's home directory.

+* "output-directory" is the directory where piuparts-report places the logfiles, generated html files, charts, ... that can be served by a webserver.

+==== section specific configuration

+The section specific settings will be reloaded each time a section is being run.
+All these keys can be specified in the [global] section, too, and will serve as defaults for all other sections (overriding the builtin defaults).

 * "master-command" is the command to run on master-host to start the master.
 When the master has been installed from the Debian package, the command is 'python /usr/share/piuparts/piuparts-master'.
 The section name will be given as a command line argument to this command.